evernym/sgl/docs/reference.md

 #### Condition with any
 This variant provides boolean OR features.
-It requires a match against any of the condition nested in its array:
+It requires a match against any of the conditions nested in its array:

 ```JSON
 {"any": [